Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 However, perfecting your crema-making abilities can take a bit of time and effort.

-Make sure to always use the freshest coffee, the best quality water, and a good espresso machine.
+Always use the freshest coffee, the best-quality water, and a reliable espresso machine.

 Espresso recipes to try